bhaddacak/tipitaka-kit/README.md

 ## Buddha Jayanthi Tripitaka (BJT)

 Having several corpora for Pāli studies enables us to do textual comparison.
 If the texts are gathered into one place, it will be very convenient to students.
-The BJT collection maintained by *Path Nirvana Foundation* is well-organized and seems to be actively updated.
+The tipitaka.lk's BJT collection maintained by *Path Nirvana Foundation* is well-organized and seems to be actively updated.
 So, this is another corpus we should use in our study.
 One problem with this corpus is it is available only in Sinhala script.
 To use these texts (285 totally), we have to do the following process:

 > 1. Clean up the text by removing Sinhalese translations and footnotes
 > 2. Do character analysis to the Sinhala source files (optional)